m-couto/ProgrammingAssignment2/README.md

 # Caching inverses

-In this exercise I built a function for caching inverses of matrices that have been previously calculated.
+This is an exercise in which I built a function for caching inverses of matrices that have been previously calculated.
 This was part of a course on R Programming.

 - `cachematrix.R`: contains the code for caching matrices.